Runs of Ones in Binary Strings

 Assuming \(n>1\), it is trivial to see that

-\begin{align} r_n(n)&=1,\nonumber \\ r_n(n-1)&=2.\label {eq:rnnm1} \end{align} This solves the problem for \(n=2\).
+\begin{align} r_n(n)&=1,\nonumber \\ r_n(n-1)&=2.\label {eq:rnnm1} \end{align} Of course, this solves the problem for \(n=2\).
 Assuming \(n>2\), let us next see how, for \(1\le i<n-1\), \(r_n(i)\) can be recursively obtained from \(r_{n-1}(i)\):

 • • On the one hand, consider the \(n\)-strings that start with a zero: these trivially contribute \(r_{n-1}(i)\) runs to \(r_n(i)\).